-This is a super easy mug cake (no eggs) recipe made with pumpkin, chocolate chip, pumpkin spice and vanilla extract.
+This super-easy eggless mug cake recipe is made with pumpkin, chocolate chips, pumpkin spice, and vanilla extract.
+It’s the perfect dessert to bake in minutes.

 I am beginning to bake cakes!

 Can you believe it?
-I actually have a bakers thumb now, who knew!
+I have a baker’s thumb now, who knew!

 Front view of a spoon filled with pumpkin and chocolate chip cake on top of the rim of a mug